ShardulJunagade/ES-335-Assignment-2-2024-Fall/Answers/Task-4.md

-# Task 4 : Image Reconstruction using Matrix Factorisation
+# Task-4 Image Reconstruction using Matrix Factorisation

 # Question 1
 Q1.
 Pick an image of your liking and reconstruct it using matrix factorization.
 Choose a suitable value for the rank r.
 Run Gradient Descent until it converges, plot the reconstructed image alongside the original image.
 Calculate and report the RMSE and PSNR metrics.